Aiko (Japanese singer)

-Aiko Yanai (柳井愛子, Yanai Aiko), known mononymously as Aiko (stylized in smallcaps), is a Japanese singer and songwriter.
+Aiko Yanai (柳井愛子, Yanai Aiko), known simply as Aiko (stylized in smallcaps), is a Japanese singer and songwriter.
 She is most famous for her hit songs Ashita, Kabutomushi, Hanabi, Sakura no Toki, Boyfriend, and Kira Kira.

+Overview

+Aiko is one of the few artists whose music was not available on any subscription streaming services in Japan for many years.
+However, from midnight on 26 February 2020, her catalog became available on major subscription platforms.

+On 14 December 2021, during the final show of her concert tour "Love Like Pop Vol. 22", she told fans that she had married a younger man sometime in 2020.
+They first met when one of Aiko's friends attended her concert together with him; he had long been a fan of Aiko.

+Notation in songwriting credits

+While her stage name as a singer is written as "aiko", her songwriting credits are registered as "AIKO".
+She had decided before her major debut that she wanted to use a romanized name, but had not firmly settled on whether it would be written in upper- or lowercase letters.
+When she applied to JASRAC, it ended up being registered in all caps as "AIKO".
+On the omnibus album Dōtei Omnibus CD Vol.1, both the artist name and the lyricist/composer credits are written as "AIKO", but from astral box onward, the artist name has been written as "aiko" while the lyricist/composer credits remain "AIKO".

+Official Fan Club

+The official fan club is called "BABY PEENATS".
+The name was coined by Aiko herself, inspired by Snoopy, which she loves.

 Music career

 In April 1996, Aiko became a radio host of FM Osaka after graduating from college.
 She released a CD which she produced independently with her friends of college in August.
 She participated in "The 5th Music Quest Japan Final" on 10 October, and was awarded the Excellence Award shared with Ringo Shiina.
 She released an EP on an independent label in 1997, followed by a single and a mini-album in 1998.

 In July 1998, Aiko debuted on a major label with her first single, "Ashita" (あした), which was used as the theme song for the movie Toire no Hanako-san.
 In 1999, her fourth single "Hanabi"(花火) became a smash hit.

 In 2000, her second album, Sakura no Ki no Shita (桜の木の下), reached number one on the Oricon weekly charts, with the total CD sales amounting to 1.4 million copies.
 Her sixth single, "Boyfriend", sold over 500,000 copies and became her best-selling CD single.
 She made her first appearance in NHK's 2000 Kohaku Uta Gassen.